This article contains affiliate links. If you make a purchase after clicking on a link I may earn a small commission at no extra cost to you.

 Much like human babies, puppies are curious about the world around them and like to explore.
-Babies are often seen putting toys in their mouths, and that’s because the mouth contains many sensory nerve endings that connect directly to the brain.
-Really by putting something in the mouth, babies can discover more about that object.
+Babies are often seen putting toys in their mouth, and that’s because the mouth contains many sensory nerve endings that connect directly to the brain.
+Essentially, by putting something in the mouth, babies can discover more about that object.

 It’s exactly the same for puppies.
 In terms of puppy exploration, it may not be necessary to focus on how to stop dogs from chewing their bed.
-It might simply be something that’s normal and your puppy quickly outgrows.
+It might simply be something that’s normal and your puppy quickly grows out of.

 Again, let’s think about human babies.
-Teething is a very painful experience because it involves teeth cutting through the gums.
-This is not something that’s particularly pleasant.
+Teething is a very painful experience, and it involves teeth literally breaking through the gum.
+This is definitely something that’s not pleasant.

 Dogs are natural hunters, and they instinctively want to hunt, gather food, and look after and protect their family.
 Of course, at home there’s very little available for a dog to hunt, so they use a bit of imagination.
 That shoe there?
 That’s a rabbit that he’s going to bring home to his loyal family.
 That brand new dog bed?
 That’s a bird your dog has just captured.

-Dogs do this because it’s built into them; it’s instinctive.
-It’s what they think they should do.
-In these cases, it may be helpful to introduce chew-appropriate toys.
+Dogs do this because it’s built into them, it’s natural – it’s what they think they should do.
+In these cases, it helps to introduce chew-appropriate toys.

-Always make sure your dog has the nutrients that he needs in his diet.
+Make sure your dog is getting the nutrients he needs in his diet.

-If you’re sure the cause of destructive chewing isn’t an underlying medical issue, there are several ways that the unwanted behavior can be deterred, both in young puppies and in older dogs.
+If you’re sure the cause of destructive chewing isn’t because of an underlying medical issue, there are a number of ways that the unwanted behavior can be deterred, both in young puppies and in older dogs.

 These are a few suggestions to try out at home.